ammar-15/housekeepr/README.md

 Housekeepr helps hotel teams:

-- ✅ View, assign, and manage rooms for cleaning (Checked-Out, Stayovers, Late Check-Outs)
+- ✅ View, assign, and manage rooms for cleaning.
 - 📋 Add internal notes per room to share special cleaning instructions or updates
 - 🧠 Use **Smart Add** to automatically assign 100+ rooms across all available staff
 - 📈 Track progress of each employee’s assigned tasks